-This program impacts indemnity, which is payment for loss of birds due to HPAI.
-Producers must have a Biosecurity Plan in place addressing all components of the 14 biosecurity principles.
-If they do not, they may not qualify for indemnity.
-The Minnesota Board of Animal Health is the Official State Agency (OSA), and will conduct an audit of these biosecurity plans to verify they conform to the new NPIP Biosecurity Principles.
+This program impacts indemnity, which specifically refers to payments representing the fair market value of depopulated birds and destroyed eggs.
+To qualify for indemnity, producers must have a Biosecurity Plan in place addressing all components of the 14 biosecurity principles, including an audit by the Official State Agency (OSA).
+The Minnesota Board of Animal Health is the OSA for Minnesota, and will conduct an audit of these biosecurity plans to verify they conform to the NPIP Biosecurity Principles.

-For assistance or resources on how to implement these principles on your farm, please work with your veterinarian or contact Abby Neu [email Abby] with the University of Minnesota Extension-Poultry (320-235-0726 extension 2019).
+- For assistance or resources on how to implement these principles on your farm, please work with your veterinarian.

 - The Minnesota Turkey Growers Association (MTGA) is available to help all commercial poultry producers with their plans or supporting documentation.
 Please email email@example.com and the MTGA office will connect you to one of their experts.
 For more information, see the flyer.